 Day 1

-On your first day in Bora Bora, you’ll likely still be pretty tired from travel so it’s best to take it easy.
+On my full first day in Bora Bora, I was still pretty tired from all the travel so I wanted to take it easy.

-Start off by grabbing some breakfast either from the breakfast buffet at your resort or from a local restaurant.
+I started off by grabbing some breakfast from the breakfast buffet at my resort (I started my vacation at the St Regis).
+You could also grab some brekkie from a local restaurant.

-After that, spend some time exploring your resort!
+After that, I spend some time just exploring the resort!
 If you’re not staying at a resort, then you can explore the local area around your hotel instead.

-If you’re staying at one of the fancy resorts like St Regis Bora Bora or Conrad Bora Bora Nui then you’ll have a huge area to explore.
+If you’re staying at one of the fancy resorts like St Regis Bora Bora then you’ll have a huge area to explore.

 These types of resorts are usually set on their own private islet and are pretty extensive.

-Check out their on-site lagoonarium, private beaches, restaurants, bars and more.
-They also usually have free kayaks, paddle boards and snorkeling equipment available.
+Most of the high end resorts also have free kayaks, paddle boards and snorkeling equipment available.

-If you need some extra help to feel more rested then book a relaxing massage at the spa.
+If you need some extra help to feel more rested then you can book a relaxing massage at the spa like I did.
 Check out my guide on massage prices in Bora Bora for more information.

-Later on in the day when you’re all rested, head out on a jet skiing tour around the lagoon
+Later on in the day when I felt a bit more rested, we headed out on our first activity of the trip = a jet skiing tour around the lagoon!

-You’ll effortlessly glide past all of Bora Bora’s best sights including Mt Otemanu, numerous overwater bungalows, sailboats and more.
+We effortlessly glided past all of Bora Bora’s best sights including Mt Otemanu, numerous overwater bungalows, sailboats and more.
+It felt like a dream.

-It’s a great way to get acquainted with the island and isn’t super strenuous so it’s ideal for all fitness levels.
+It’s a great way to get acquainted with the island and isn’t super strenuous either (which was ideal as I was still tired).

 Day 2